Hayden White: Metahistory (1973)

 In his seminal 1973 book Metahistory: The Historical Imagination in Nineteenth-Century Europe, White claimed that the manifest historical text is marked by strategies of explanation, which include explanation by argument, explanation by emplotment, and explanation by ideological implication.
 He argued that historical writing was influenced by literary writing in many ways, sharing the strong reliance on narrative for meaning.
-Therefore, White contradicts the view that "historiography can be objective or truly scientific in itself, unaffected by anything."
+Therefore, White contradicts the view that historical writing can be objective or scientific as purely empiric.

 White mentions two figures who have enabled people to ask questions about history's objectivity: Marx and Nietzsche.
 According to White, these thinkers both use their philosophy to consider history which “not only makes us know something about the historical process but know how it knows it."
 They focus on the problem of history.
 Marx regards the problem of history as the problem of the mode of explanation, while, for Nietzsche, the problem is the problem of the mode of emplotment.
 Thus, history is recorded differently depending on which mode the historian chooses.
-As a result, ‘a value-free history’ cannot be existed.
-By showing Marx’s and Nietzsche’s argument, White once again emphasizes the importance of the philosophies of history, and history as a well-made or well-constructed narrative.
+As a result, ‘a value-free history’ cannot exist.
+Historiography consists of well-constructed narratives.

 He insists, in particular in chapter 7, that philosophies of history are indispensable elements in historiography, which cannot be separated from historiography.
 For him, history is not simply a list of chronological events.
 White also argued, however, that history is most successful when it uses this "narrativity", since it is what allows history to be meaningful.
 Emphasizing history as a narrative using language, he argues that true history should contain both characteristics of synchronic and diachronic.
-This view is contrary to historians such as Eduard Fueter George Peabody Gooch, and Bendetto Croce, who tried to distinguish between historiography and philosophies of history.
+This view is contrary to historians such as Eduard Fueter George Peabody Gooch, and Benedetto Croce, who tried to distinguish between historiography and philosophies of history.
 He ended his career as University Professor Emeritus at the history of consciousness department of the University of California, Santa Cruz, having previously retired from the comparative literature department of Stanford University.